hodgav/interview2/README.md

  - getNiCount should return the number of occurrences of "Ni" within szTestString1/2 (case sensitive)
  - replaceNiWithNI should replace all occurrences of "Ni" in szTestString1/2 with "NI" (case sensitive)

+ [COMMENT BY ME:
+they ask to replace all the "Ni" with "NI" what i did was constructing a new string and returning it. does it seem fine to you? because i a get const char, i don't want to change it. and i also can't use malloc/new... so i think it's the only solution here.
+[END OF COMMENT BY ME]

 2. invoke the 2 functions getNiCount and replaceNiWithNI.

 3. Display the string given in the last comment on screen.
 X and Y should be replaced with the real values